|

 password.

-- create the /etc/ppp/options.pptp file, which sets options
+- create or edit the /etc/ppp/options.pptp file, which sets

 lock noauth nobsdcomp nodeflate